Which Oat Milk Is The Best? 13 Milks Rated

 Oatly

-Oatly has a few different types of oat milk available.
-In my opinion, the best one is Oatly Barista (£1.99 for 1 litre).
-A nice creamy milk, I find I need to use a lot less of this milk in my beverages to get them to the desired colour.
-Oatly Barista also makes a mean frothy coffee.
+Oatly Barista is a nice creamy milk.
+I find I need to use a lot less of this milk in my beverages to get them to my desired colour (pretty milky!).
+The taste doesn’t overpower my tea or coffee, and it makes a mean frothy coffee.

 Ethics-wise, it’s complicated.
 In 2020, Oatly sold a stake in the company to Blackstone, a private equity group.
 However, Less Waste Laura linked Blackstone to a controversial Brazilian infrastructure investment that has been accused of contributing to deforestation in the Amazon.